-Homemade low sugar strawberry jam perfectly captures delicious summer strawberries in easy-to-make jam that you can enjoy all year long!
+Homemade low sugar strawberry jam perfectly captures delicious summer strawberries in an easy-to-make jam that you can enjoy all year long! (gluten-free, vegetarian)

 I got into making jam because of my Aunt Debby.
 She used to make raspberry jam and give the entire family jars at Christmas.
 We have a very large family so if you've ever made jam, you know that this is quite the undertaking, but it was a labor of love for her, just like everything she did.
 Her jam was so delicious, and I'm sure the fact that her hands touched it made it even more amazing.

 When she passed away a few years ago, I knew I wanted to carry on the tradition, so I bought a boatload of jars, bought whatever fruit went on sale in the summer, and learned to make jam.
 Making it is the easy part.
 It's the canning that takes some real work (and a lot of practice).
 It was pretty hilarious on jam days in the tiny house my husband rented because there was almost no counter space and no dishwasher.
 It always looked like a giant strawberry and an antique shop got in a fistfight in the kitchen.
 And it took forever to clean.
 We would find jam splatters for days.